drpafowler/BKK-AQI/README.md

 ## Installation
 ### Phone Notifications
 First, use the .env example file to add your own information.
-Then, run the following command to install the necessary packages:
+Save it as .env Then, run the following command to install the necessary packages:
 ```
 # Dockerfile, Image, Container
 FROM python:3.11